heidariarash/DeepGUI/README.md

 DeepGUI is built using Electron.js framework.

+## What you can expect in the newer version
+The new features are as follows:
++ Now you can use transfer learning.

 ## DeepGUI Version 0.2.0 is OUT!
 What's New!?
 Now you can ...
 + Generate code using PyTorch framework (although, because PyTorch sequential models doesn't support time analysis, recurrent layers are not supported).